MarkusBordihn/BOs-Adaptive-Performance-Tweaks/README.md

 Note: Playing with difficulty HARD could exceed the max number of hostile entity from the config file by 1.5x;

+### Spawner Optimization

+Keeps track of the current number of loaded spawner and perform smaller optimization.
+You could also get a overview of all currently loaded spawners over `/aptweaks spawner`.

 ### Item garbage cleanup

 Sometimes there are a lot of items lying around in the world which are not picked up by the user or not used at all.
-In most cases they are clustered together but they could easily exceed the limit if you are mining and not picking up the items.
+In most cases these are clustered together but they could easily exceed the limit if you are mining and not picking up the items.
-The mod automatically cleanup this items on a regular basis starting with the oldest one.
+The mod automatically cleanup this items on a regular basis starting with the oldest one and adjust the lifespan based on the server load.
-This also helps dramatically to allow greater TNT explosions because most of the trashed items are removed after a certain limit.
+This helps dramatically to allow greater TNT explosions because most of the trashed items are removed after reaching a certain limit.

 ### Setting file

 With the setting file you can disable / enable each of these features.

 ## Commands

+### Spawner Usage

+`/aptweaks spawner` shows an overview about the number of currently loaded mob spawners.

 ### Debug